History of Papua New Guinea: World War II

 In early September 1942 Japanese marines attacked a strategic Royal Australian Air Force base at Milne Bay, near the eastern tip of Papua.
 They were beaten back by the Australian Army, and the Battle of Milne Bay is remembered as the first outright defeat on Japanese land forces during World War II.
 The offensives in Papua and New Guinea of 1943–44 were the single largest series of connected operations ever mounted by the Australian armed forces.
 The Supreme Commander of operations was the United States General Douglas MacArthur, with Australian General Thomas Blamey taking a direct role in planning and operations being essentially directed by staff at New Guinea Force headquarters in Port Moresby.
 Bitter fighting continued in New Guinea between the largely Australian force and the Japanese 18th Army based in New Guinea until the Japanese surrender in 1945.

 The New Guinea campaign was a major campaign of the Pacific War.
 In all, some 200,000 Japanese soldiers, sailors and airmen died during the campaign against approximately 7,000 Australian and 7,000 American service personnel.

+During World War II, the New Guinea campaign (1942–1945) was fought in both the mainland and offshore islands.
+Approximately 216,000 Japanese, Australian, and U.S. servicemen died.
+The ground war which saw Japanese forces advance almost to Port Moresby involved significant contributions form native soldiers.
+Civil government of both territories was suspended during the war, being replaced by a joint military government.

+The Second World War punctured the myth of differences between locals and foreigners, and increased the exposure of the population to the wider world and modern social and economic ideas.
+It also led to significant population movements, beginning the establishment of a common identity shared by those in the two Australian-ruled territories.
+Both Tok Pisin and Hiri Motu became more common to facilitate communication, and were used for radio broadcasts.
+The war was the first time Tok Pisin became widely spread in Papua.
+The joint governance of both territories that was established during the war was continued after the war ended, with the Papua New Guinea Provisional Administration Act of 1945 making this official policy.